Restoration Recovery outpatient addiction treatment logo

 How to help a loved one using kratom or 7-OH

 If someone you love is using kratom or concentrated 7-OH products — sold under names like Feel Free and OPMS, or as 7-OH tablets, gummies, and shots — Restoration Recovery treats kratom and 7-OH dependence at four outpatient clinics across Tennessee and North Georgia.
 Concentrated 7-OH acts on the same opioid receptors as prescription opioids, so stopping suddenly can trigger opioid-like withdrawal — and Tennessee's ban on kratom and 7-OH takes effect July 1, 2026, cutting off supply statewide.
 Treatment is outpatient — the first visit is in person, then most follow-ups can happen by secure video from home anywhere in Tennessee or Georgia.
-You can call us at 423-498-2000 to understand the options, verify insurance, and learn how to help — you don't have to wait until they're ready.
+You can call us at 423-498-2000 to understand the options, verify insurance, and ask how to bring it up with them.

 What is the product you found?